 The quickest way to get started is to use our guided install, which installs our infrastructure monitoring agent and discovers applications and log sources in your environment.

 The guided install works with most setups.
-But if it doesn't suit your needs, check out our other options below.
+But if it doesn't suit your needs, check out our other install options.

 Reduce MTTR with actionable data